zhaoren91/zhaoren.github.io/_pages/activities.md

 * "Deep learning in audio signal classification", invited research talk at audEERING GmbH, Germany, 01.10.2020.

 # Editors

+* Editor for research topic of <a href="https://www.frontiersin.org/research-topics/56536/advances-in-computer-audition-for-mental-health-applications" target="_blank">Advances in Computer Audition for Mental Health Applications</a>, co-organised in Frontiers in Digital Health, Frontiers in Psychiatry.

 * Editor for research topic of <a href="https://www.frontiersin.org/research-topics/54868/intelligent-audition-technologies-for-personalized-healthcare" target="_blank">Intelligent Audition Technologies for Personalized Healthcare</a>, co-organised in Frontiers in Computer Science, Frontiers in Big Data, and Frontiers in Artificial Intelligence.

 * Guest editor for special issue of <a href="https://www.embs.org/jbhi/special-issues-page/trustworthy-and-collaborative-ai-for-personalised-healthcare-through-edge-of-things/" target="_blank">"Trustworthy and Collaborative AI for Personalised Healthcare Through Edge-of-Things"</a> on the IEEE Journal of Biomedical and Health Informatics.